rust-gamedev/rust-gamedev.github.io/content/posts/newsletter-015/index.md

 > ...
 I wrote the emu just for myself as a learning experience.
 > So it's lacking in a lot of features you'd expect from one made
-> for others to use, and it's also not mobile friendly unfortunately
+> for others to use, and it's also not mobile-friendly unfortunately
 > (but I'll work on that soon).
 > Still, it may be of some interest to someone here :D